Cody Bellinger Player Props: Cubs vs. Braves

 - The Braves pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.86 team ERA that ranks sixth among all MLB pitching staffs.
+- The Braves' 3.82 team ERA ranks fourth among all MLB pitching staffs.

 - Braves pitchers combine to surrender the fourth-fewest home runs in baseball (115 total, 1.1 per game).